 - News & Media Institute- Professor Timothy Barnard

-Fellows earn 6-7 credits: 3 credits for the two-week course and 3 credits for the academic work completed in association with their internship.
-Fellows in the Leadership & Community Engagement and News & Media Institutes will also take a 1 credit course during the Spring semester.
+Fellows earn 7 credits: 1 credit for the spring course, 3 credits for the two-week course and 3 credits for the academic work completed in association with their internship.

-*For LCE & NM fellows: The Registrar's Office will manually register you for your 1 credit Spring course on December 1.
+*For the Spring 1-credit course: The Registrar's Office will manually register you for your 1 credit Spring course on December 1.
 When registering for your Spring Semester courses, please make sure that you save room for this course.
 Do not register for more than 15 credits in order to avoid a hold on your account.
 Also, please clear any financial holds on your account prior to December 1.

 Grading & Honor Code